-Managing the effects of the menopause
+Managing the menopause

 Managing the effects of the menopause at work is important for both employers and their staff.